-Increase in occupancy resulted in revenue and NOI growth over the same prior year period.
+Increase in revenue per unit rented and occupancy resulted in revenue and NOI growth over the same prior year period.

 Quarterly net operating income

 The Corporation's quarterly results are affected by the timing of acquisitions, both in the current year and prior year.
 SVI also incurs non-recurring initial expenses when a new location is acquired.
 These costs may include labor, severance, training, travel, advertising and or office expenses.